timBrockman/1701-D/src/content/index.md

   - Game Theory (Grade 90.1%)

 ***University of Maryland***
-  - Developing Innovative Ideas for New Companies:The First Step in Entrepreneurship
+  - Developing Innovative Ideas for New Companies:The First Step in Entrepreneurship (Grade 100%)
-  - Innovation for Entrepreneurs: From Idea to Marketplace
+  - Innovation for Entrepreneurs: From Idea to Marketplace (Grade 100%)
-  - New Venture Finance: Startup Funding for Entrepreneurs
+  - New Venture Finance: Startup Funding for Entrepreneurs (Grade 95.4%)

 ###### Lynda